vatpac-technology/pilot-procedures/docs/local-procedures/perth.md

 During periods of good weather, aircraft may be cleared via the Victor STAR for a visual approach, to reduce their track miles.

-### Taxiing
-Two SMC positions exist which may sometimes be activated online.
-Everything west of RWY 03/21 is administered by SMC West, everything east of the runway is administered by SMC East.

 ### Preferred Runway Exits
 The AIRPORT EFFICIENCY PROCEDURES chart dictates preferred runway exits for pilots to vacate at.
 This ensures a predictable, efficient movement of aircraft on the aerodrome and should be abided by where possible.
 Where a preferred exit is not assured, pilots must inform ADC.